Lubin: Late modern period and World War II

 Conquered in the Silesian Wars by King Frederick II of Prussia in the mid-18th century, the town became a part of Prussia and later, in 1871, Germany.
 In 1871, after creation of the German Empire, it was connected by rail to Legnica (Liegnitz) and Głogów (Glogau).
 In reports on their parishes at the end of the 18th century, local pastors wrote about native Poles, who spoke a local dialect of the Polish language.
-The native Silesian population was subjected to planned Germanisation, which lasted until the 1930s.
+The native Polish population was subjected to planned Germanisation, which lasted until the 1930s.
 A labour camp of the Reich Labour Service was operated in the town under Nazi Germany.

 During World War II about 70% of the town's buildings were destroyed.
 In 1945 between the days of 8–10 February Red Army soldiers mass-murdered 150 German pensioners in an old-people's home and 500 psychiatric hospital patients in Lubin.
 The city eventually became again part of Poland, although with a Soviet-installed communist regime, which stayed in power until the 1980s.
 The remaining German population of the city was either expelled in accordance with the Potsdam Agreement, or prohibited from returning home by the communist authorities.

+In the following years, the Polish anti-communist resistance was active in Lubin, including the nationwide Freedom and Independence Association and local Sokół Group.